 Make sure it’s not a mistake.
 Review your return with your accountant to make sure you’ve included every exemption and credit for which you qualify.

 Consider taking out a low-interest rate loan.
-If you really do owe Uncle Sam a large chunk of change, a securities-based line of credit1 or a home equity loan2 may be a more cost-effective way to pay instead of selling securities that are part of your long-term investment plan.
+If you do owe a significant amount, a securities-based line of credit1 or a home equity loan2 may be a more cost-effective way to pay instead of selling securities that are part of your long-term investment plan.
 These types of loans can offer quick liquidity and flexibility to help you meet your tax obligation, at competitive interest rates.
 And you may be able to avoid capital gains taxes that could result from selling appreciated investments.

 If you do end up owing taxes, talk to your tax and financial advisors about other ways you can pay the bill without disrupting your investment plan or depleting savings.
 If you anticipate owing taxes again, you may also want to discuss your withholding amount as well as investment and tax-saving strategies to reduce your liability next year and beyond.